 to assist in internal disciplinary investigations, where proportionate and appropriate to do so.

-assist in the handling of insurance matters/ claims.

 Lancashire Constabulary currently has CCTV at all premises, some or all of which allow or include access/admission of members of the public as well as Lancashire Constabulary police officers and police staff.
 In addition, CCTV cameras are fitted to mobile speed enforcement vehicles.
 Other persons may come into contact with the Police’s CCTV systems such as employees of companies either directly or indirectly dealing with or trading with Lancashire Constabulary.

 Lancashire Constabulary will use the minimum amount of personal information necessary to carry out a particular activity.